 Do your kids love to listen to you read Christmas stories?
 It seems like there are so many children’s Christmas books to choose from these days!
-I hope this book list will help you narrow down your choices when it comes to selecting Christmas books to read aloud.
+I hope this Christmas book list for kids will help you narrow down your choices when it comes to selecting Christmas books to read aloud.
 If you aren’t allowed to read Christmas stories in your classroom be sure to check out my list of favorite Gingerbread books!

 The Best Children’s Christmas Books